PabloCorso/eol-decentralized-cup/README.md

 If your level ends up in the top X, you get 50 points for it (double the investment).
 A rule like this could incentivise players to submit levels, but also to think twice before submitting.

+## Levels manual validation

+How to quickly validate that levels are not old levels, or that submitter is actually the designer of the level?
+Should there be a penalty if that's confirmed?
+Should the event be cancelled, removed, filtered out of the ranking?

 ## Technical or necessary limitations

 Currently the cup would need some considerate manual orchestration.
 This management will be centralized as opposed to the cup levels on which anyone can collaborate with.
 This centralized person or group of persons will be the cup admins.